odiseusme/secure-rb-monitor-public/README.md

 ---

-> **Note:** This is a community project for the Rosen Bridge ecosystem.
+> **Note:** This is a community project for the Rosen Bridge ecosystem maintained by @odiseus_me.
 Feedback from Rosen Bridge maintainers and security reviewers is welcome.